ivarbrandt/skin.nimbus/README.md

 ## INFO

-- This is currently under development and is only available for Kodi Nexus.
+- This is currently under development and is only available for Kodi Omega.
-- It will be updated to work with Omega when a **STABLE** release of Kodi Omega has been released.
 - I will not be accepting **ANY** feature requests for this skin.
 It comes as is.